flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ## Graphics

-Before we begin, you'll find the system a mix between the [SNES](super-nintendo.md#graphics) and the [Game Boy](game-boy#graphics), the graphics core is still the well-known 2D engine called **PPU**.
-I recommend reading those articles before continuing since I'll be revisiting lots of previously-explained concepts.
+Before we begin, you'll find the system a mix between the [SNES](super-nintendo.md#graphics) and the [Game Boy](game-boy#graphics).
+In fact, the graphics core is still called **PPU**.
+Thus, I recommend reading those articles first as I'll be revisiting lots of previously-explained concepts.

 Compared to previous [Game Boys](game-boy), we now have an LCD screen that can display up to **32,768 colours** (15-bit).
 It has a resolution of **240 x 160 pixels** and a refresh rate of **~60 Hz**.